 Additionally, interns are required to attend a Respectful Workplace seminar held in AU's Athabasca and Edmonton offices.
 These workshops are held several times through the year and details about the schedules are periodically emailed to interns.

-While final authority for hiring and supervision of interns rests with the AU HRM Program Director, daily, on-site supervision is carried out by employees of the Ministry of Culture and all work done by interns is carried out at the Ministry's places of employment.
+While final authority for hiring and supervision of interns rests with the AU HRM Program Director, daily, on-site supervision is carried out by employees of the Ministry of Culture, Multiculturalism and Status of Women and all work done by interns is carried out at the Ministry's places of employment.
 As such, interns are responsible for carrying out their employment duties as directed by their Ministry supervisor.

 HRIP on-site supervisors should note that the interns' employment is governed by the terms set out in the collective agreements between Athabasca University and either AUFA or AUPE.
 Consequently, AU procedures MUST be followed for all intern employment management issues.
 For more information, contact Carrie Potts, by email at firstname.lastname@example.org or by phone at (780) 675-6142.

 As mentioned previously, interns must complete at least two courses per year and complete the Practicum before the end of their fourth year to meet the requirements of the HRIP.
 To assist in this regard, AUPE interns are allotted 70 hours per year of paid time and AUFA employees are allotted up to 21 days of paid time for coursework as part of their regular employment.
 This study time is to be distributed as the schedule of the workplace will allow, but in most cases it is recommended that on-site supervisors allot certain times through the week for study in the place of employment.
 Interns and on-site supervisors should work together to establish a schedule to facilitate and track this study time allotment.